frankvegadelgado/p-versus-np/README.md

 ## Abstract

-We present the Hvala algorithm, an ensemble approximation method for the Minimum Vertex Cover problem that combines graph reduction techniques, optimal solving on degree-1 graphs, and complementary heuristics (local-ratio, maximum-degree greedy, minimum-to-minimum).
-The algorithm processes connected components independently and selects the minimum-cardinality solution among five candidates for each component.
+We present the **Hvala** algorithm, an ensemble approximation method for the Minimum Vertex Cover problem.
+Hvala combines, in a component-wise minimum-selection scheme, *five* complementary heuristics: (i) a minimum weighted dominating set on a degree-1 reduction, (ii) a minimum weighted vertex cover on the same degree-1 reduction, (iii) the NetworkX local-ratio 2-approximation, (iv) a maximum-degree greedy, and (v) a minimum-to-minimum heuristic.

+**Relation to a companion paper.** The Hallelujah algorithm studies in depth *one single* heuristic — the degree-1 reduction in minimum weighted vertex cover form — which corresponds to component (ii) of Hvala.
+The present work situates that single heuristic inside a broader compendium and analyses how the other four heuristics cover each other's worst cases.

-**Empirical Performance:** Across 233+ diverse instances from four independent experimental studies--including DIMACS benchmarks, real-world networks (up to 262,111 vertices), NPBench hard instances, and AI-validated stress tests--the algorithm achieves approximation ratios consistently in the range 1.001--1.071, with no observed instance exceeding 1.071.
+**Empirical confirmation.** Across 201+ diverse instances from three independent experimental studies (Resistire real-world networks up to 262,111 vertices; Creo NPBench/DIMACS-complement hard instances; Gemini–Vega AI-validated stress tests on 3-regular graphs up to 20,000 vertices), Hvala attains approximation ratios in the range 1.001–1.071, with no observed instance exceeding 1.071.

-**Theoretical Analysis:** We prove optimality on specific graph classes: paths and trees (via Min-to-Min), complete graphs and regular graphs (via maximum-degree greedy), skewed bipartite graphs (via reduction-based projection), and hub-heavy graphs (via reduction).
-We demonstrate structural complementarity: pathological worst-cases for each heuristic are precisely where another heuristic achieves optimality, suggesting the ensemble's minimum-selection strategy should maintain approximation ratios well below $\sqrt{2} \approx 1.414$ across diverse graph families.
+**Theoretical analysis.** We prove optimality on specific graph classes — paths and trees (Min-to-Min), cliques and regular graphs (max-degree greedy), skewed bipartite graphs (degree-1 reduction), and hub-heavy/star graphs (degree-1 reduction).
+We argue *structural orthogonality*: the pathological worst case of each heuristic is precisely a graph family on which at least one other heuristic attains optimality.
+This mutual worst-case coverage is the central structural reason why the component-wise minimum over the five heuristics is expected to remain well below the $\sqrt{2}$ hardness threshold.

-**Open Question:** Whether this ensemble approach provably achieves $\rho < \sqrt{2}$ for *all possible graphs*--including adversarially constructed instances--remains an important theoretical challenge.
-Such a complete proof would imply P = NP under the Strong Exponential Time Hypothesis (SETH), representing one of the most significant breakthroughs in mathematics and computer science.
-We present strong empirical evidence and theoretical analysis on identified graph classes while maintaining intellectual honesty about the gap between scenario-based analysis and complete worst-case proof.
-The algorithm operates in $\mathcal{O}(m \log n)$ time with $\mathcal{O}(m)$ space and is publicly available via PyPI as the Hvala package.
+**Strong Hypothesis.** We explicitly propose, as a Strong Hypothesis, that the Hvala ensemble achieves approximation ratio $\rho < \sqrt{2}$ on *every* graph.
+Under the Strong Exponential Time Hypothesis (SETH), combined with the hardness result of Khot, Minzer and Safra, such a polynomial-time algorithm would imply **P = NP**.
+We present this as a hypothesis, clearly labelled as such, supported by (a) the Hallelujah algorithm for its core degree-1 component, (b) structural orthogonality of the five heuristics, and (c) uniform empirical behaviour across 201+ instances.
+Hvala runs in $\mathcal{O}(m \log n)$ time, $\mathcal{O}(m)$ space, and is publicly available via PyPI as the `hvala` package.

-**Keywords:** Vertex Cover; Approximation Algorithm; Computational Complexity; P versus NP; Graph Optimization; Hardness of Approximation
+**Keywords:** Vertex Cover; Approximation Algorithm; Computational Complexity; P versus NP; Graph Optimization; Hardness of Approximation; Ensemble Heuristic

 **MSC:** 05C69, 68Q25, 90C27, 68W25